Facebook facebook Facebook twitter

 Image: Marsha‘s Delicacies

-The stalls mostly sell items from Marsha’s Delicacies while the main branch is actually a coffee shop and restaurant the offers other food products.
-At the main branch you can find Ilocos vinegar, Basi wine, guyabano (soursop) concentrate juice, taro chips, rice coffee, chichacorn, and chicharon (pork cracklings), among others.
+The stalls mostly sell Vigan Delicacies and Pasalubong from Marsha’s Delicacies, while the main branch is a coffee shop and restaurant offering other food products.
+At the main branch, you can find various Vigan pasalubong like Ilocos vinegar, Basi wine, guyabano (soursop) concentrate juice, taro chips, rice coffee, chicha corn, and chicharron (pork cracklings), among others.

 How to get there: The main branch is located along National Highway, Cabalanggan, Bantay, Ilocos Sur.
 It is 3.8 kilometers away from the Bantay bell tower.
 On the road going to Manila, it is on the right side beside One Vittoria Hotel.